This post may contain affiliate links. Please read our disclosure policy.

-Essentially the Vegetarian Stuffed Grape Leaves is a mixture of short-grain rice, tomatoes, parsley, green onions, green peppers, garlic and crushed red peppers, with lots of lemon juice and lots of olive oil.
+Essentially the Vegetarian Stuffed Grape Leaves is a mixture of short-grain rice, tomatoes, parsley, green onions, green peppers, garlic and crushed red pepper, with lots of lemon juice and lots of olive oil.
 There are many variations of the recipe from different countries.
 This version is a typical Lebanese recipe that I learned from my parents.

-Step 1: Prepare the Ingredients
+Step 1: Prepare the ingredients

 To get started, you’ll need to measure out 2 cups of rice, and get chopping.
 Finely chop the parsley, tomatoes, green onions and green peppers.
 You can use a food processor here to make it easier, but it’s important to chop them finely since the stuffed grape leaves are about the size of a finger.
 Hence we want to make sure all the flavors are well incorporated into each bite.

 The next ingredient to prepare is the grape leaves.
 They usually come in a large jar with brine.
 So, you’ll want to soak the leaves in boiling water.
-Then, drain out the water and stack them on a a plate.
+Then, drain out the water and stack them on a plate.

-Step 2: Prepare the Mixture
+Step 2: Mix the stuffing

 You did the hard part in step one.
-Now just put all the ingredients in a bowl, add salt and pepper to taste, and 1/4 cup olive oil.
+Now just put all the ingredients in a bowl, add salt and pepper to taste, and ¼ cup olive oil.
 Give it it a good stir and you’re ready to roll.
 There’s no need to cook the rice in advance.

 Here comes the tedious part.
 And that’s why this is not a recipe that most people make regularly.
 It’s a special treat, perfect for holidays and dinner parties.
 When I make it, I usually leave the rolling for after the kids go to bed.
 It’s kinda therapeutic and takes about an hour to roll 60 of them.
 I like to place the mixture in the middle of the leaf, and carefully fold in the sides and roll it like you would when making a wrap.